 Born in New York City in 1838, twelve-year old Peter B. Wight was enrolled in 1850 in the standard Bachelor of Arts curriculum at the city’s Free Academy (that would become the City College of New York) during the period of construction of Carstenstein & Gildemeister’s Crystal Palace for the 1853 World’s Exhibition, a process that the young student studied and later credited as having influenced his interest in iron construction.

-It was at the Free Academy that Wight had befriended the older Russell Sturgis, who would be his first partner from 1863-1868, and who had also introduced him to the writings of Ruskin.
+It was at the Free Academy that Wight had befriended the older Russell Sturgis, who would later be his first professional partner from 1863-1868, and who had also introduced him to the writings of Ruskin.
 While the two friends were still attending classes, they had often walked the three blocks from the school to visit the construction site of Mould’s All Soul’s Unitarian Church.
 They studied the drawings intensely, Wight later crediting this experience for igniting his passion for architecture.
-It was Wight’s first introduction to the “constructional polychromy” of High Victorian Gothic, encouraged by Ruskin’s passion for color and the architecture of Venice and Northern Italy.
+It was Wight’s first introduction to the “structural polychromy” of High Victorian Gothic (to use only actual constructional materials to achieve color as opposed to “applied polychromy,” applying color to a surface via paint or mosaics, encouraged by Ruskin’s passion for color and the architecture of Venice and Northern Italy.
 (Wight graduated with a Bachelor of Arts in 1855, the same year that Hunt had returned to New York having completed his education in Paris.)
 Wight apprenticed in the office of Thomas R. Jackson, another English immigrant architect who had first worked in Richard Upjohn’s office where Jackson had learned Upjohn’s Gothic Revival details before starting out on his own.
 Sturgis on the other hand, had chosen to work in the office of Prague-born and German-trained Leopold Eidlitz where he was exposed to the structural rationalism of German architecture.

 In Wight’s defense, Sturgis, his partner by this time, wrote a reply in the June 1864 New Path, strongly denying any such influence on his friend, stating that Wight’s submission had been designed following the design tenants that the magazine had been championing for the past year: